ANSSI-FR/Open-ISO7816-Stack/README.md

 ### Building tests
 ------------------

+Tests are used to make shure that after library modification, it still works and follow the rules of the ISO7816-3 standard.
 Before compiling and running the tests, the developper should configure the Makefile_tests in the following way :

 	RUBY=ruby  (path to the ruby executable)

-Then run the following commands :
+Then run the following commands in the library directory :

 	> cd Unity
 	> git submodule init